Parth1353/stone-paper-/README.md

 # stone-paper-
-Well, this is a just simple project made by me with the support of Arnav Chhabra, this project is a childhood game of rock paper and scissors I have used HTML, CSS, and javascript in this project let me know if you got some sort of bugs in it I try to figure it out.
+"This is a simple project that I created with the support of Arnav Chhabra.
+It's a childhood game of rock-paper-scissors, and I've used HTML, CSS, and JavaScript in this project.
+Please let me know if you find any bugs, and I'll do my best to address them."